Excalibur: The Sword in the Stone and the Sword in the Lake

 Romance tradition elaborates on how Arthur pulled out Excalibur.
 In Robert de Boron's c.
 1200 French poem Merlin, the first known tale to mention the "sword in the stone" motif, Arthur obtained the British throne by pulling a sword from an anvil sitting atop a stone that appeared in a churchyard on Christmas Eve.
 In this account, as foretold by Merlin, the act could not be performed except by "the true king", meaning the divinely appointed king or true heir of Uther Pendragon.
-(As Thomas Malory related in his English-language Arthurian compilation, the 15th-century Le Morte d'Arthur, "whoso pulleth out this sword of this stone and anvil, is rightwise king born of all England.")
+(As Thomas Malory related in his 15th-century Middle English Arthurian compilation, Le Morte d'Arthur, "whoso pulleth out this sword of this stone and anvil, is rightwise king born of all England.")
 The scene is set by different authors at either explicitly London (historical Londinium) or generally in the land of Logres (which can be a city and also associated with London), and might have been inspired by a miracle attributed to the 11th-century bishop Wulfstan of Worcester.

 After many of the gathered nobles try and fail to complete Merlin's challenge, the teenage Arthur, who up to this point had believed himself to be the biological son of Ector and had gone there as a squire to his foster brother Kay, succeeds effortlessly.
 Arthur first achieves this feat by accident while unaware of the contest and unseen.
 He then returns the sword to its place in the anvil on a stone, and later repeats the act publicly as Merlin comes to announce his true parentage.